James Karnusian

-Rev. James Karnusian (1926 in Beirut, Lebanon – April 8, 1998 in Bern, Switzerland) was a Swiss-Armenian pastor, writer and public activist.
+Rev. James Karnusian (1926 in Beirut, Lebanon – 8 April 1998, in Bern, Switzerland) was a Swiss-Armenian Protestant pastor, writer and public activist.

 Biography

 A son of Armenian genocide survivors from Musa Ler, Karnusian was born in 1926 in a camp of refugees in Beirut.
-He studied at the universities of Greece and Switzerland.
+He studied at universities in Greece and Switzerland.
+He then worked as a Protestant pastor in Saanen.
 In 1979 he initiated the first Armenian World Congress in Paris.
-In 1983 on the occasion of the 60th centenary of the Treaty of Lausanne, James Karnusian organized a Pan-Armenian convention in Lausanne attended by delegates from 17 countries.
+In 1983, on the occasion of the 60th anniversary of the Treaty of Lausanne, James Karnusian organized a Pan-Armenian convention in Lausanne attended by delegates from 17 countries.
 "Our priority remains the recovery of Western Armenia occupied by Turkey," he explained.

-In 1992 he co-founded the Switzerland-Armenia Association (GSA - Gesellschaft Schweiz-Armenien) together with Hans Schellenberg, civil servant in the Federal Department of Foreign Affairs, and former deputy of National Council of Switzerland Alexander Euler.
+In 1992 he co-founded the Switzerland-Armenia Association (GSA – Gesellschaft Schweiz-Armenien) together with Hans Schellenberg, civil servant in the Federal Department of Foreign Affairs, and former deputy of National Council of Switzerland Alexander Euler.

-He was allegedly one of the founders of Armenian Secret Army for the Liberation of Armenia militant organization, alongside Hagop Hagopian (real name Harutiun Tagushian) and Kevork Ajemian, a literary figure and publisher of the literary publication Spurk.
+He was allegedly one of the founders of the Armenian Secret Army for the Liberation of Armenia militant organization, alongside Hagop Hagopian (real name Harutiun Tagushian) and Kevork Ajemian, a literary figure and publisher of the literary publication Spurk.